-Ilstedt said his research at INIKEA covered, among others, the establishment of research plots and experimentation with various methodologies.
+the establishment of research plots and experimentation with various methodologies.

-"This research was aimed at enhancing forest restoration and its diversity and structure, as well as to showcase the environmental and social benefits of restoring vast areas of degraded forests," he said.
+"This research was aimed at enhancing forest restoration and its diversity and structure, as well as to showcase the environmental and social benefits of restoring vast areas of degraded forests."

-He added for INIKEA to gain greater international visibility, it is necessary to foster networking to ensure that the knowledge gained from the forest restoration project is shared with all stakeholders.
+He said for INIKEA to gain greater international visibility, it is necessary to foster networking to ensure that the knowledge gained from the forest restoration project is shared with all stakeholders.

-"There is also a significant opportunity to develop the INIKEA project as a research centre as well as a destination where tourists can learn about nature, wildlife and restoration," he added.
+"There is also a significant opportunity to develop the INIKEA project as a research centre as well as a destination where tourists can learn about nature, wildlife and restoration,"

+he added.

-Dr Mikhail Tarasov, 50, head of forestry at Inter IKEA Group, said the success of the INIKEA project is a great example of how nature can be restored.
+Dr Mikhail Tarasov, head of forestry at Inter IKEA Group, said the success of the INIKEA project is a great example of how nature can be restored.

-"It (INIKEA's success) also demonstrates what is required in terms of commitment, funding, expertise and time.
+"It also demonstrates what is required in terms of commitment, funding, expertise and time.
 All the ingredients for rehabilitating a forest require consistency.

-It is a fascinating and unique experience to observe how new species develop and integrate into the forest over the long term." he said.
+"It is a fascinating and unique experience to observe how new species develop and integrate into the forest over the long term," he said.